PeterEriksson/dugb-3/README.md

 - subPost collection (answer a certain post)
 - Use grid instead of flex for the parent container of sidebar+page-content+widgets
 - Make the mobile screen size more user firendly
-- Upgrade to Firebase v9
+- Upgrade Firebase version so that we can install firebase-hooks in order to render loading indicator while verifying user.

 ## Author